Olga Khokhlova: Relationship with Picasso

-After meeting Picasso, Khokhlova left the group, which toured South America, and stayed in Barcelona with him.
+After meeting Picasso, Khokhlova left the dance company, which toured South America.
+She stayed in Barcelona with him.
 He introduced her to his family.
 At first, his mother disapproved of the idea of having Khokhlova as a daughter-in-law.
 However, Khokhlova was intent on marrying Picasso.
 They maintained a long engagement, in which she initially resisted sleeping with him.
 Khokhlova was isolated and reliant on Picasso, having become trapped in Spain without a passport.
 At this time, Picasso painted his first portrait of her as a Spanish girl (Olga Khokhlova in Mantilla).

 After waiting six months for a visa, Khokhlova returned with Picasso to Paris.
 They lived apart for six months, with Khokhlova living at Hôtel Lutétia and Picasso living at his rented villa in Montrouge.
 To celebrate their engagement, Picasso painted Olga in an Armchair, a traditional portrait of Khokhlova in the style of Ingres, which depicts her wearing a black dress and holding a fan.